-About The Nottingham School of Cookery
+The Manor School of Fine Cuisine

-The Principal of the School and chief lecturer is Claire Tuttey CB Dip.
+Claire Roebuck CB Dip.
 CGC., CCC and MCFA, who trained at the Cordon Bleu School in London where she studied for one year gaining a Cordon Bleu Diploma.

-After qualification Claire was Head Chef at several establishments: -
+After qualification Claire was Head Chef at several establishments:

-Claire then spent three years at ‘Popjoys ’ restaurant in Beau Nash House, Bath, renouned for maintaining the highest standards with menu changes for each season.
+Claire then spent three years at ‘Popjoys ’ restaurant in Beau Nash House, Bath, renowned for maintaining the highest standards with menu changes for each season.
 Many of the dishes were unique, being conceived “in house”.

-During that time she acted as Consultant in the cooking and design of a new vegetarian menu at ‘The Walrus and Carpenter ’ Restaurant.
+During that time, she acted as Consultant in the cooking and design of a new vegetarian menu at ‘The Walrus and Carpenter ’ Restaurant.

-She left Bath, having been head hunted to set up and run Henderson's of Tiverton in Devon, for which she got a flattering entry in The Good Food Guide within 6 months of opening.
+Claire left Bath, having been head hunted to set up and run Henderson's of Tiverton in Devon, for which she got a flattering entry in The Good Food Guide within 6 months of opening.

 An enthusiasm for teaching began when employed on the teaching staff of The Grange in Beckington.

 Having run restaurants and country house hotels, she worked in France, Italy, Austria and Ireland to enhance her extensive knowledge of European Cuisine.

 Claire has had commendations in The Good Food Guide, as well as numerous articles written about her and the school in magazines and National Newspapers.
-She is a regular guest for programs for BBC Radio Nottingham.

 Claire worked for ten years with Carlton Food Network; she hosted several programs at The Manor School of Fine Cuisine and appeared in many programs filmed in the studio with Michael Van Stratton.

-She has judged Young Chef of the Year and was a judge in the heats of Junior Masterchef which were run at the Manor School of Fine Cuisine.
+She has judged Young Chef of the Year and was a judge in the heats of Junior MasterChef which were run at the Manor School of Fine Cuisine.
 Claire has hosted and judged Sainsbury's Big Cook off, Goodfellas Pizza Maker of the Year.
 John West's Cook of the Year.
 The Symposium of Greek Street Food to name but a few.

-Originally trained at Leith's School of Food and Wine successfully gaining a diploma in Food and Wine.
+Andrea originally trained at Leith's School of Food and Wine successfully gaining a diploma in Food and Wine.
 Following qualification, Andrea worked in several of Leith's different divisions gaining critical real life catering experience.
 Firstly, in their outside catering division, hosting events in large government houses, private functions and the famous Orient Express.
 Andrea was then promoted to a restaurant based business division serving up to 1500 covers daily.
 This experience has given Andrea a wide range of knowledge and experience to impart to students.
 Returning to Leith's School of Food and Wine as a Senior Teacher, teaching year diploma courses, part time and specialist courses, Andrea gained invaluable teaching and demonstrating experience.
 This role gave rise to media appearances both in TV and Radio, and at the Good Food Show.
 Following the birth of Andrea's children she relocated to Nottingham, working for Shakerdale Farm Shop demonstrating dishes made with their local produce.
 This was supplemented by some freelance demonstrating before joining Claire at The Manor School of Fine Cuisine.